-WORLD VISION (WV) | World Vision is a Christian humanitarian organization dedicated to working with children, families, and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.
-CPCers engage with WV in two ways: sponsoring kids in Moyo, Zambia or traveling there on WV-sponsored trips to see the transformation there.
+World Vision is a global Christian humanitarian organization that partner with children, families, and their communities to help them reach their full potential by tackling the causes of poverty and injustice.

 Daystar University offers undergraduate and advanced degrees to over 5,000 students from more than 30 countries.
 Their goal: to make a continent-wide impact in Africa by educating Christ-centered servant leaders.

 Jubilee Centre is a Zambian Christian NGO working to empower churches, communities, and their leaders to grow spiritually, flourish physically, and have a voice in the world.